napari/docs/docs/howtos/layers/tracks.md

 The tracks layer allows you to display trajectories in `nD+t` while visualizing the recent history of the track via a fading tail.

-Each track can have annotations associated with it using the `Tracks.properties` dictionary.
-These properties can be used to set the colors of the tracks.
+Each track can have annotations associated with it using the `Tracks.features` table.
+These features can be used to set the colors of the tracks.

 For example, when displaying tracks of different classes/types, one could automatically set color the individual tracks by their respective class/type.